-If due dates not complied, Penalty and interest will be applicable.
+If due dates are not complied with, Penalty and interest will be applicable.

 3. Payment to non-residents not covered.

-4. Points are written considering only partnership firm.
+4. Points are written considering only partnership firms.

 5. Educational cess applicable only to salary tds.

-6. If the receiver of Income does not have pan tds @ 20 %.
+6. If the receiver of Income does not have pan tds @ 20 % will be deducted.

-8. Income tax department provides calendar for income tax purpose it may be used for reference https://www.incometaxindia.gov.in/Pages/deadline.aspx
+8. Income tax department provides a calendar for income tax purposes, it may be used for reference. https://www.incometaxindia.gov.in/Pages/deadline.aspx